 Now, in the Command Prompt, type ipconfig/flushdns, and hit enter.
 This will flush the DNS, and you will soon experience faster internet connection.

 These are a few ways to increase internet speed on Windows 10.
 Moreover, there are a few more things you can do such as:

-Switch off and on you Wifi Router: Sometimes, just switching off the router, and after 10-20 seconds, restarting again help you increase the speed to a bit.
+Switch off and on your Wifi Router: Sometimes, just switching off the router, and after 10-20 seconds, restarting again helps you increase the speed to a bit.

-At times, this helps improving the internet speed to a bit.
+At times, this helps to improve the internet speed a bit.